1. Documents for International Students

 Students sometimes talk about their “student visa”, but there are really two separate documents, with different purposes:

-Renewing Your Documents in Canada
+Renewing a Visa in Canada

 When you are in Canada, there is a different process for getting new documents.

-Step Two, for students who need a TRV: Apply online for the TRV after you get your new study permit.
-This is very similar to applying for a study permit and you can use many of the same supporting documents.
-Come to the ISSO if you need help.
-After the application is approved, you will receive instructions for sending your passport to an IRCC office in Ottawa.
+Step Two, for students who need a TRV: Apply for a new TRV after you get your new study permit.
+You can use many of the same supporting documents that you used for your study permit application.

-It is best to plan ahead with reference to IRCC’s processing times and complete both of these steps before you travel outside of Canada.
+If possible, it is best to plan ahead with reference to IRCC’s processing times and complete both of these steps before you travel outside of Canada.

 Taking a Trip Outside of Canada